 - The passport renewal process time is listed on the website of the Department of States.
-Currently, it takes 12 weeks from door to door.
-This 12-week timeframe includes six weeks for processing and six weeks for front and back mailing time.
+Currently, it takes 5 to 7 weeks from door to door.
+This 5 to 7 week timeframe includes processing and front and back mailing time.

 If you need your passport right away, locate the nearest regional passport agency and schedule an appointment.
 There are numerous passports acceptance facilities located across the country; you can find the one closest to you on the State Department website.
 The additional $60 expedite fee remains in effect.

 You can get your passport in 5 days or less at a passport agency, depending on how quickly you need it.
 However, appointments are extremely limited, and the agency may ask for some proof regarding travel.